nickjf/ANSURR/README.md

 ## Known Issues

 - PANAV (a program for re-referencing chemical shifts) has some kind of GUI interface built in to the code and will not run if it can't find a display.
-This means it won't work when runing ANSURR on a remote machine without X forwarding.
+This means it won't work when running ANSURR on a remote machine without X forwarding.

 ## Acknowledgements